-When did you last grab a piece of paper and a map?
-Or did you listen to your neighbourhood radio station for traffic updates?
+When did you last to grab a piece of paper and a map?
+Or did you listen to your neighborhood radio station for traffic updates?

 The effectiveness of fleets all around the world has significantly increased thanks to this technology.
 However, GPS tracking is a force that may be employed both for good and for bad.
 Because of this, the majority of Australian states have established specific regulations around its use, and it is essential that businesses abide by these to avoid legal trouble.

 Is it permissible to track business vehicles using GPS?